mesosphere-backup/tweeter-go/README.md

 ## Operation

-There are several ways to launch the Oinker server.
+There are several ways to launch the Tweeter server.

 ### Source